Rolias/ZapSlackTools/README.md

-# An Slack Helper App for use inside Zapier
+# A Slack Helper App for use inside Zapier

 At the moment nothing here is working.
 I just copied an existing project to have a way to play around with the slack API.
 I haven't started on the Zapier portion yet.